Tutor: Michael Gibbons

 You will need to bring 2 large bath towels all other equipment is provided.
+You will need to purchase the course text book: Anatomy and Physiology for Therapists and Healthcare Professionals by Ruth Hull et al, approximately £18.
 You should bring soft shoes/slippers or can work in bare feet.
 You should be of reasonably good health and not suffering from any current medical conditions which would hinder your ability to give and receive a treatment.
 Please let us know if you have any medical conditions you feel we should be aware of.

 QCF and Ofqual